 RULE 8 - Two-touch Rule

 A player cannot touch the ball twice in a row when putting the ball in play.
 You will see this called many times in youth soccer.
 It applies everywhere.
-You will see it frequently on kick-offs, corner kicks, or direct and indirect kicks.
+You will see it frequently on kick-offs, corner kicks, and indirect kicks.
 If a kid barely hits the ball and decides to take another swipe at it, that is a two-touch violation.
 This also applies to throw-ins.
 A kid cannot throw the ball in and then kick it.
 Nope.
 No way.
 No can do.
 The only exception to this rule is on a drop ball restart.

 RULE 9 – Fouls and Punishment